matthewowen/jekyll-mapping/README.markdown

 https://developers.google.com/maps/documentation/javascript/

 Embeds an interactive map using the V3 JS API.
-Using this requires an API key to be specified within _config.yml
+Using this requires an API key to be specified within _config.yml (and you'll face usage limits if you don't want to pay money)

 ### OpenStreetMap

     mapping:
         provider: openstreetmap

 Uses [OpenStreetMap](http://www.openstreetmap.org/) and [OpenLayers](http://openlayers.org/) to provide interactive maps.
-Doesn't require an API key.
+Doesn't require an API key, and doesn't come with usage limits (but use it responsibly)

-## Configuration
+## Basic usage

 To use, include configuration information in _config.yml.
 At minimum, specify a provider: